 WG2: Type 1 Ecolabels

-Led by the Global Ecolabelling Network (GEN), UN Environment and the Advance SCP project implemented by GIZ Thailand.
-This working group supports collaboration among Ecolabelling Type I programs (as per the ISO 14024 definition) and facilitates their mutual recognition.
+Led by the Global Ecolabelling Network (GEN) and UN Environment Programme, this working group supports collaboration among Ecolabelling Type I programs (as per the ISO 14024 definition) and facilitates their mutual recognition.
 The working group supports awareness raising, capacity building, and consultations for developing and emerging economies to develop new national Ecolabelling Type I programs.
 Three regional information sharing platforms have been created in Asia, Europe & Africa and the Americas and a series of webinars for each region has occurred, as well as in-person workshops and other supportive events.
 You can read more about the aims of this working group here.
 To participate in one of the regional platforms, contact email@example.com.